Waitangi Tribunal: Te Aka Whai Ora urgent claims

 On 14 December 2023, Lady Tureiti Moxon and Janice Kuka filed the "Wai 3307 Te Aka Whai Ora (Māori Health Authority) Urgent Claim," challenging the Government's plans to dissolve Te Aka Whai Ora (the Māori Health Authority), claiming that it breached the Treaty of Waitangi.
 On 18 December, the Government filed a memorandum of counsel opposing Moxon and Kuka's claim but conceded that it had no specific plan to address poor Māori health outcomes and had not consulted Māori in accordance with Treaty principles.

 The Waitangi Tribunal was scheduled to hold an urgent hearing between 29 February and 1 March 2024 to critique the Government's Te Aka Whai Ora repeal bill.
 However, the Government decided to pass urgent legislation dissolving the Māori Health Authority on 27 February.
 Since the Tribunal has no authority to consider issues being submitted before Parliament, its jurisdiction ended before the hearings could begin.
 In response, Lady Moxon denounced the Government's decision to pass legislation dissolving the Māori Health Authority before the scheduled Tribunal hearing as disrespectful.

 In mid May 2024, the Tribunal agreed to hear a second claim by Lady Moxon and Kuka for a "priority inquiry" into the Crown's alternative proposals to improve Māori health in the absence of a Māori Health Authority.
 This priority is scheduled for October 2024 and will also look at the Government's processes for disestablishing Te Aka Whai Ora.
 In January 2024, the Crown had decline to articulate its alternative proposal for improving Māori health, claiming it was still in development.
 By April 2024, the Crown had responded that Māori health was the subject of an ongoing law reform process.
 The Tribunal also directed the Crown to file a memorandum with an update on the matter by 27 May 2024.

-On 29 November 2024, the Tribunal found that the Crown had breached the Treaty of Waitangi by diestablishing Te Aka Whai Ora.
+On 29 November 2024, the Tribunal found that the Crown had breached the Treaty of Waitangi by disestablishing Te Aka Whai Ora.
 The Tribunal recommended that the Government reconsider establishing a stand-alone Māori health authority and consult with Māori.
 The claimants Moxon and Kuka welcomed the Tribunal's report.
+On 25 September 2026, the Tribunal released its second report on the disestablishment of Te Aka Whai Ora, which criticised the Crown for not developing an alternative Māori health plan after its dissolution and failing to meaningfully consult with Māori on dissolving that agency.
+The Tribunal also recommended that the Crown revisit the idea of reestablishing a Māori Health Authority.